History of MS Stockholm (1946) in Timeline

 In November 2014, the charter concluded in Genoa, Italy.

-In January 2015, the Azores' first voyage under Cruise & Maritime Voyages (CMV) was from Avonmouth Docks to the Caribbean.
+Her first voyage for Cruise & Maritime Voyages (CMV) was from Avonmouth Docks to the Caribbean in January 2015.

-In April 2015, the Azores was blocked from port due to unpaid debts, stranding passengers aboard until the issue was resolved.
+In April 2015, the ship was blocked from port due to unpaid debts, stranding passengers aboard until the issue was resolved.

 In March 2016, the ship was renamed Astoria by Cruise & Maritime Voyages.